TheBubbleworks/python-hcipy/README.md

 # Bluetooth HCI Python library

-A pure Python module written using only the Python standard library for interacting with the Bluetooth HCI.
+A pure Python module written using only the Python standard library for interacting with the Bluetooth Host Controller Interface (HCI), e.g. Bluetooth LE hardware.

-The primary benefit is the lack of dependency on the PyBluez Python/Native libraries, bluetoothd service and D-Bus.
+The primary benefit of using this module is the lack of having any dependency on: PyBluez Python & C based module, the `bluetoothd` service or D-Bus; this module just uses the standard Python socket API.

-`hcipy` could be considered to be a Pythonisation of the NodeJS [noble](https://github.com/sandeepmistry/noble) and [bleno](https://github.com/sandeepmistry/bleno) libraries by [Sandeep Mistry](https://github.com/sandeepmistry)

 This is being developed as an experiment for the [bluezero](https://github.com/ukBaz/python-bluezero) library in the open with the hope that developers may find it useful and might also contribute to the development.

+The goal it to provide enough of the HCI API to support (at least) everything that `bluezero` aims to support, which includes:

+- BLE Adapter controler and querying
+- Advertisement (GATT, Eddystone Beacons, custom)
+- GATT Client (Central role)
+- GATT Server (Peripheral role)
+- Scanning

+`hcipy` could be considered to be, initially, a Python port of the [HCI support binary](https://github.com/sandeepmistry/node-bluetooth-hci-socket/blob/master/examples/le-connection-test.js) used by  NodeJS [noble](https://github.com/sandeepmistry/noble) and [bleno](https://github.com/sandeepmistry/bleno) libraries by [Sandeep Mistry](https://github.com/sandeepmistry)

+The current development platform is Linux (Raspbian), although other Unix based platforms may work.
+Mac and Windows should be possible, as they do for Noble and Bleno, in some way.

 Status:  Experimental